 Having a map and compass is a must.
 While electronic aids should not be depended upon, they can come in useful during winter.

 The following maps work well for areas around huts:

 - Trails Illustrated Maps offer a wider view if not as much detail as other maps.
-Usually adequate for most navigation purposes
+Usually, adequate for most navigation purposes

 - The 10th Mountain Division Hut Assoc also sells maps appropriate to each hut

 Personally, I’ve had good luck with the free maps from Hutski.org to get to the hut and use the TI maps for areas around the hut.